 What is the difference between Web Of Trust and PKI?

 The Web of Trust (“network of trust”) is an opposite trust model to the PKI.
-A PKI is hierarchically structured, with the CA forming the central trust anchor.
-All other instances participating in the PKI trust this root CA. Therefore, the protection of the root CA and the secrecy of its private key is a fundamental prerequisite for a PKI.
+The latter follows a hierarchical structure, with the CA serving as the central trust anchor.
+All other instances participating in the PKI trust this root CA. Protecting the root CA and keeping its private key secret is essential for a PKI.

 Why is essendi xc a valuable PKI tool?

-A PKI is a security solution that can be reliably adapted to the respective company’s needs.
+A PKI provides a security solution that adapts reliably to a company’s specific needs.
 It must be able to map increasingly complex IT landscapes.
 That is why the human factor also plays a major role here.

-Support is provided by certificate management tools such as the key management software essendi xc. xc acts as a key management system and assists with crypto management.
+With certificate management tools such as the key management software essendi xc organizations can manage certificate lifecycles efficiently.
 It creates cryptographic keys according to company specifications in the required key length.
 In doing so, it observes regulatory requirements such as ISO/IEC 27001, BSI Grundschutz or NIST.
-User errors can thus be excluded.
+This avoids user errors.

 xc warns in good time before certificates expire.
-Depending on the setting, it automatically takes over the renewal or extension up to the installation in the target system.
+Depending on the settings, it can automatically renew or extend certificates and install them in the target system.

 Curious about essendi xc?
-Arrange a live demo here.
+Schedule a live demo here.